Car Wash Architecture

-In trying to understand the various types of car washes I have seen over the years, I have run into various descriptions of the type of architecture (including Googie of all names), but the architect is often labeled as “anonymous”.
-The term Googie turns out to be the name of a coffee shop in Los Angeles designed by of all people John Lautner, also shown below (Googie being a nickname of Lilian Burton, co-owner of the coffee shop).
+In trying to understand the different types of car washes I have seen over the years, such as the one below in Redwood City, CA, I have run into various descriptions of the type of architecture (including Googie of all names), but the architect is often disappointingly labeled as “anonymous”.
+The term Googie turns out to be the name of a coffee shop in Los Angeles designed by John Lautner in 1949.
+This coffee shop was located at 8100 Sunset Blvd. and demolished in 1988.
+Googie was the nickname of Lilian Burton, co-owner of the coffee shop and now a famous way of referring to this type of architecture.

 In 1952 Douglas Haskell, the then editor of House and Home magazine, and the famous architectural photographer Julius Shulman came upon Googie and pronounced it the “new thing”.
 Haskell mocked Googie as trashy roadside architecture in editorials in House and Home magazine, ten years before Robert Venturi celebrated instead of mocked pop culture and roadside architecture in his 1964 book Complexities and Contradictions in Architecture and in his 1970 book Learning from Las Vegas.
 These two books took a different stance on what Haskell lampooned in 1952.
 Eero Saarinen was even influenced by Googie and demonstrated flair in his TWA Terminal at LaGuardia with a derivation of the coffee shop style labeled Populuxe design.